anna-dor-plumsail/documents-docs/source/flow/how-tos/documents/fill-pdf-form.rst

 ~~~~~~~~~~
 Now you should have an idea how to use Fill in PDF form action from `Plumsail Documents connector`_ for Microsoft Flow.
 If you haven’t used it yet, `registering an account`_ would be the first step.
 It is quite easy to get started.

+.. hint:: There is also `Get Form from PDF`_ action available.
+You can use it to `collect data from fillable PDF`_.

 .. _Fill in PDF form: ../../actions/document-processing.html#fill-in-pdf-form
 .. _Plumsail Documents connector: https://plumsail.com/actions/documents/